salah-mo/elite-coffee-demo-0.0.2/docs/NO_DATABASE_SETUP.md

 # 🚀 Quick Start (No Database Required)

-Your Elite Coffee Shop has been refactored with a working backend - no database setup needed!
+Your Elite Coffee Shop runs with a working backend and no external database.
+Data is stored in a JSON file.

 ## ✨ What's Been Done